List of state highway spurs in Texas (300–399): Spur 349

 Spur 349 is located in Val Verde County County.
 It runs from US 90 west to the Amistad Dam and the U.S.–Mexico border at the Lake Amistad Dam International Crossing.

 Spur 349 was designated on April 19, 1961, on its current route.
 The route was temporarily decommissioned from 1962 to 1969 and relinquished to International Boundary and Water Commission jurisdiction while the Amistad Dam was under construction.

 Spur 350

-Spur 350 was designated on April 19, 1961, from then-proposed SH 121 to SH 183 west of Amon Carter Airport.
+Spur 350 was designated on April 19, 1961, from then-proposed SH 121 to SH 183 west of Amon Carter Airport (now Greater Southwest International Airport).
 On August 29, 1979, Spur 350 was cancelled and replaced by a rerouted SH 183.
 The old route of SH 183 became SH 10.